PeterLuschny/BinaryQuadraticForms/README.md

 # Binary Quadratic Forms ...

-Positive Numbers represented by a binary quadratic form.
+Positive numbers represented by a binary quadratic form.

 This SageMath notebook implements methods for calculating the numbers represented by a binary quadratic form in a uniform and efficient way and hides the complexity of the situation by providing a simple interface for the user.